 Many breast cancer survivors also get involved with Dragon Boating.
 The sport has clubs and teams comprised of breast cancer survivors throughout North America.
-You can find links to groups in your area at the Canadian Breast Cancer Network (www.cbcn.ca) and information about the national Dragon Boat movement at CanadiansAbreast (www.canadiansabreast.com).
+You can find more information about the national Dragon Boat movement at CanadiansAbreast (www.canadiansabreast.com).